strivedi01/machine-learning-challenge/README.md

 SVM - With Hyperparameter Tuning		0.8815789473684210

 RandomForestClassifier has the best score (0.8975972540045760) on Test Data.
-It is saved as Final_Model
+It is saved as BestModel_ST_RandomForest.sav